 The Alliance for Children’s Rights protects the rights of impoverished, abused and neglected children and youth.
-By providing free legal services and advocacy, the Alliance ensures children have safe, stable homes, healthcare and the education they need to thrive.
-For many of our clients, the Alliance is the only connection to a safer, brighter future.
+By providing free legal services and advocacy, the Alliance ensures children have safe, stable homes, healthcare, and the education they need to thrive.

 - Free legal services and advocacy for children in poverty and in foster care

 - Training and education for those who work with or care for these children

 - System-wide reform to change policies to improve children’s lives

 We cut through the bureaucracy of the courts, healthcare system, school districts and government agencies to secure a brighter future for children in need.
 Our staff and extensive network of pro bono attorneys advocate directly for individual children, and work toward broader policy reform to:

 - secure medical coverage and therapies for children.

 - obtain services for children with learning delays and behavioral issues.